spmedia/Crypto-Scam-and-Crypto-Phishing-Threat-Intel-Feed/README.md

 # Crypto-Scam-and-Phishing-Threat-Intel-Feed
-This is a feed of fresh crypto phishing and crypto scam websites.
+This is a feed of fresh crypto phishing and crypto scam websites/domains/URLs.

 Let's halp shut these fuckers down.